Emily Lauchlan

 R v J [2016] EWCA Crim 1826 – Emily appeared with leave from the Single Judge on request of the defendant in his appeal against sentence where different Counsel was instructed at the earlier hearings.

-R v A (Harrow Crown Court, 2023) – Led by David Harounoff, Emily acted for the prosecution resulting in convictions of a Mother, Father and Brother for offences of perverting the course of justice where their Son/Brother fled the jurisdiction when wanted for an attempted murder of an 11 year old girl on her way home from school.
+R v A and Others (Harrow Crown Court, 2023) – Led by David Harounoff, Emily acted for the prosecution resulting in convictions of a Mother, Father and Brother for offences of perverting the course of justice where their Son/Brother fled the jurisdiction when wanted for an attempted murder of an 11 year old girl on her way home from school.

 R v O and Others (Southwark Crown Court, 2021) – Led by Mark Seymour, Emily prosecuted seven defendants involved in a violent disorder at a popular nightclub in Soho which led to a stabbing of one of the defendants.